All Episodes

 Yes, there is.

-You give a steady smoker nicotine-free cartridges, and he'll know pretty quickly whether there's nicotine in there or not.
+You give a steady smoker nicotine-free cartridges, and he'll know very, pretty quickly whether there's nicotine in there or not.

-And they make them all different strengths.
+They make them all different strengths.

-Some come with no nicotine, some come loaded with 16 milligrams.
+Some come loaded with 16 milligrams.

 Depends on what you want.

-Uh Maggie in uh Oregon, Ohio.
+Maggie in Oregon, Ohio, you're next.

 Great to have you with us on the EIB network.